-Students then have the option to concentrate on either business economics or international development.
+Students also have the option to concentrate on either business economics or international development.
 Business economics focuses on the economic environment of business and society.
 International development examines the economic needs of the developing world.
 Economics majors leave APU with an understanding of how societies create and distribute value among their members, and how that informs decisions in a business environment.

 Is This Major Right for You?